sonianigam/culturalRemix/README.md

 Created by: Sonia Nigam and Amar Shah

 ## Installing
-The following dependencies need to be installed via command line to run our script.
+The following dependencies need to be installed via command line to run our script.<br />
 MSAF <br />
 pickle <br />
 librosa <br />